 Without a hole, the coffee has nowhere to go.
 Hot water is injected into the top of the K-Cup pack, but it quickly stalls as the water backs up.

 To make up for the problem, I started pushing down on the K-Cup pack when I placed it into the maker, forcing the spike at the bottom to puncture it.
 Even then, it wouldn’t put a hole in the bottom.
 I would push down, and if I didn’t detect a puncture, I would take the K-Cup pack out and put a small hole in it where the dent was.
 I would then place the K-Cup pack back in the maker, aligning it so that the spike goes into the hole.

 What a pain.

-I have to figure the people who make the Gevalia K-Cup packs know about this problem, and will fix it eventually.
-Until that happens, stay away from them.
-I’m not buying them again until I see something on the packaging about a new improved design.
-That’s too bad, because Gevalia makes a decent cup of Joe.
+I have to figure out the people who make the Gevalia K-Cup packs know about this problem and fix it eventually.
+Until that happens, please stay away from them.
+I’m not buying them again until I see something on the packaging about a new, improved design.
+That’s too bad because Gevalia makes a decent cup of Joe.